DSC-UB/JavaLearningCode/README.md

 - Download and install jdk 11 or 12.
 Use this link https://www.oracle.com/technetwork/java/javase/downloads/jdk12-downloads-5295953.html
   or this https://www.oracle.com/technetwork/java/javase/downloads/jdk11-downloads-5066655.html .
 - Apply for github student pack here https://education.github.com/discount_requests/new .
-- Come back to us in the WhatsApp group so we may help you make your first PR with a simple "hello world" program.
+- Come back to us in the WhatsApp group so we may help you make your first PR with a simple "hello world" program follow this video course to know how to walk though git and github.
+.

 ## Steps to follow when working.
 - After cloning the repository, Creat a new directory and give it your `Name` For example: `CollinsJava`